 The French sentence "Tu me cours sur le haricot" explained

-To be more specific, it includes a detailed definition of what it is and how you can use it in a conversation with an audio example.
-But wait, we also added some super useful stuff like dialogue example, slow pronunciation audio, synonym and more!
+Are you ready to find out all the things you want to know about the funny French expression "Tu me cours sur le haricot"?
+To be more specific, it includes a complete explanation of what it is and how you can use it in a casual conversation with an audio example.
+But wait, we also added some useful informations like dialogue example, synonym, slow pronunciation audio and more!

 Translation in English